aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 aspectRatio: "25"
 ```

+You can specify the events to listen to and a file to run on those events, and you do all this from a json file.
+These are the lifecycle hooks you can listen for:

 - **PreToolUse**: This hook runs _before_ a tool (like `edit_file` or `Bash`) is executed.
 It is the **most powerful point of control for preventative measures** and is the _only_ event that can proactively **block a tool’s execution**.
 - **PostToolUse**: This hook runs _after_ a tool has successfully completed.
 It’s ideal for reactive tasks like automatic formatting, running tests, or logging.
 It cannot block execution but can provide feedback to Claude.